<

 • Smaller commercial scale

-• Less polished pre-trip support infrastructure
+• Less polished pre-trip support

 • Bellingham base less central than Seattle